b-lamer/InstaSite/README.md

 ## General Info
 This is a program that will locally host a site and give you the ip when ran.
-At the moment, it will retrieve your credentials from the config.py file and log in using them.
+It will require you to log in, as un-logged in users can not view following/followers.
-This is to allow the bot to see others followers.
+This is to allow the program to see others followers.
 When inputting a username into the field on the site, it will return a list of who is not following that user back.

 ## Prerequisites:
 - You will need to install [python](https://www.python.org/downloads/) (Make sure you check "Add python.exe to PATH")